John-Danielsson/Cybersecurity_And_Networking_Portfolio/network_mapping_with_cli.md

 **Step 4: Wrap-Up**

-Share: Post one interesting finding (e.g., your tracert output) in the challenge group or forum.
+**Write one interesting finding (e.g., your tracert output).**

+I thought my ARP table would have way fewer entries, but when I consider the amount of Internet-connected devices in my house, it makes sense.

-Reflect: How many devices appeared in your arp -a output?
-What’s your average ping time to Google?
+**How many devices appeared in your arp -a output?**

+16

+**What’s your average ping time to Google?**

+15.005ms

 ### Quick Quiz

-**What does ipconfig tell you?**
+**What does ifconfig tell you?**

+The command tells me the configuration of all the interfaces on my computer.

 **Why use tracert instead of ping?**

+To see each hop that a packet takes on the route to its destination.

 **What’s one thing netstat -an shows?**

+The listening ports on your computer.
+The command ```netstat -an``` displays all active network connections and listening ports on a computer.

+The ```a``` flag means all connections and the ```n``` flag displays the connections and ports numerically.